ZenInternet/canonicalib/CanonicaLib.PackageComparer/README.md

 ## Features

 - Download and extract NuGet packages from NuGet.org or use local .nupkg files
+- **Latest Version Resolution** - Use `PackageId/latest` to compare against the latest stable version
 - **Authenticated Feed Support** - Works with Azure DevOps, private NuGet feeds, and custom sources
 - **Compare DLL files directly** - No need to package them first
 - Compare all public types (classes, interfaces, enums, structs, delegates)